RavGod/Products-Group-Final-Project/README.md

 http://localhost:8081/ with the POST method lets you add an item to the database.
 Request body format:

  {
-   "name" : "product name",
-   "description" : "product description"
-   "price" : Any integer (no quote marks)
+    "product_count": 10,
+    "product_description": "Example text",
+    "product_name": "Example",
+    "product_price": 29.99,
+    "product_type": "Equipment/Safety/Material",
+    "threshold": 5
   }

+http://localhost:8081/{id} with the PUT method lets you edit an item in the database, also using the same request body format.

 http://localhost:8081/{id} with the GET method returns a single item from the database if an item with the corresponding ID exists.

 http://localhost:8081/{id} with the DELETE method deletes the item with the correponding ID if it exists.

-A update item function can be implemented from the ProductService.java and ProductController.java files.

-The SQL script can be found at src/main/resources/db/migration, called 'V1__Create_Table.sql.
+The SQL script can be found at src/main/resources/db/migration, called 'V1__create_products_table.sql.
 To ensure that changes to the script are reflected in the program, be sure to delete the old table before updating it.
+These tables are the 'Product' and 'flyway_schema_history' tables.